tsahara/r7rs/content/prog.md

 spliced-in library declarations rather than expressions enclosed in {\cf begin}.

-\todo{Shinn: Perhaps make this a separate subsection describing a library ``resolution'' phase which runs prior to library expansion.}
+\todo{Shinn: Perhaps make this a separate subsection describing a library "resolution" phase which runs prior to library expansion.}

 One possible implementation of libraries is as follows:
 After all \ide{cond-expand} library declarations are expanded, a new